RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 look legitimate for the third (or same) app.

 Some Linux files that currently are public shouldn't be anymore on Android, and should be then restricted.
+Granted, this is easy to say, since it would require more parts of the Linux kernel to be rewritten for Android.
+For example, the MAC address of a wireless point is public, and while this isn't a big deal for a workstation it is quite problematic for a smartphone, possibly leading to guessing the location of the device knowing enough MAC addresses.
+Indeed, there are public databases of all MAC addresses, like the website WiGLE which publicly lists more than 500 million networks.
+Other example, the `ps` command will clearly show what app is being used, which can again give informations about someone's behavour.
+But yes, apps should have a different set of Linux permissions.

-It could be argued that the list of all applications could also be set to private at the Android API level, although it would definitely break some legitimate use case since this isn't a niche feature.
-The ability to execute system commands like `ls` or `cat` through `Runtime.getRuntime().exec` should however be completely removed, as it is a pretty big possible vulnerability vector.
+It could be argued that the list of all applications could also be set to private at the Android API level, although it would definitely break some legitimate use case since this isn't a niche feature but a fairly common one.
+Otherwise, apps could set themselves to "private", so regular apps like social networks or games would still be listed but not more critical ones.

+The ability to execute system commands like `ls` or `cat` through `Runtime.getRuntime().exec` should be completely removed, as it is possibly a pretty big vulnerability vector.

+For information related to usage and packets amount send / received, an approximation could be given to avoid detecting patterns through time.

 ## 3.2 - Against data leak: part 2